Software Foundations with Arduino ShieldBot and PixyCam

 Additional Resources

-Testbed with Arduino (ShieldBot)
+Testbed with Arduino ShieldBot

-Open-Loop Navigation with Arduino (ShieldBot)
+Open-Loop Navigation with Arduino ShieldBot

-Sensing with Arduino (ShieldBot)
+Sensing with Arduino ShieldBot

-Camera Navigation with Arduino (ShieldBot)
+Camera Navigation with Arduino ShieldBot and PixyCam

 In this unit, students learn to implement a vision-based system that provides navigation abilities, based on color, objects, and shapes.
 Users are expected to make mechanical adjustments, electrical re-wirings, and significant improvements to fully utilize the PixyCam on the Shieldbot.

-Camera Programming with Arduino (ShieldBot)
+Camera Programming with Arduino ShieldBot and PixyCam

 This unit takes students through using the ShieldBot Camera to store a unique image/signature that represents its parking spot.
 In the challenge for this unit, the robot must check over different parking spots and move into the spot only if it matches the unique signature.